Migrant arrests at the U.S. border rose to a 13-month high in September

 “As migrants not seeking asylum tend to seek to avoid apprehension, we can expect more migrants to take very dangerous desert routes, where they’re at greater risk of death from dehydration and exposure on U.S. soil,” he said.

 DHS officials say the increase in crossings through remote areas and tractor-trailer smuggling incidents are a direct result of Trump’s border barrier.
-Construction crews have completed more than 360 miles of new fencing since the Trump took office, according to the latest figures, which DHS officials say give them an enforcement advantage over smuggling organizations.
+Construction crews have completed more than 360 miles of new fencing since Trump took office, according to the latest figures, which DHS officials say give them an enforcement advantage over smuggling organizations.

 CBP interdicted 276 tractor-trailer trucks that were participating in smuggling operations last year, making 4,589 arrests, an increase of 36 percent over the previous year, according to the agency’s figures.
-The number of boats interdicted attempting to land on the beaches of southern California jumped 82 percent last year.
+The number of boats interdicted attempting to land on the beaches of Southern California jumped 82 percent last year.
 “We’re getting busier on the water now,” said Dennis Michellini, the head of CBP’s air and marine operations.

 CBP officials also recorded major shifts in narcotics seizures.
 The amount of cocaine confiscated fell 43 percent last year, and heroin declined 7 percent.